DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 *D0=MixerGetChannelBufferSize()*
 This routine returns the value of the internal mixer buffer size.
 This is the size of the buffer the mixer uses per HW audio channel assigned to it.
 Its primary purpose is to give plugins a way to get this value without needing access to the internal mixer structure.

 *MixerSetReturnVector(A0=return_function_ptr)*
 This routine sets the optional vector the mixer can call at to at the end of interrupt execution.

 Note: this vector should point to a standard routine ending in RTS.

 *MixerSetIRQDMACallbacks(A0=callback_structure)*
 This routine sets up the vectors used for callback routines to manage setting up interrupt vectors and DMA flags.
-These callback routines.

-Callback vectors have to be passed through the MXIRQDMACallbacks structure.
-This structure contains the following members:
-* mxicb_set_irq_vector
-  - Function pointer to routine that sets the IRQ vector for audio interrupts.
-    Parameter: A1 = vector to mixer interrupt handler
-* mxicb_remove_irq_vector
-  - Function pointer to routine that removes the IRQ vector for audio interrupts.
-* mxicb_set_irq_bits
-  - Function pointer to routine that sets the correct bits in INTENA to enable audio interrupts for the mixer.
-    Parameter: D1 = INTENA bits to set
-* mxicb_clear_irq_bits
-  - Function pointer to routine that clears the audio interrupt bits
-* mxicb_disable_irq
-  - Function pointer to routine that disables audio interrupts
-* mxicb_enable_irq
-  - Function pointer to routine that enables audio interrupts.
-* mxicb_acknowledge_irq
-  - Function pointer to routine that acknowledges audio interrupt.
-    Parameter: D4 = INTREQ value
-* mxicb_enable_dma
-  - Function pointer to routine that enables audio DMA.
-    Parameter: D0 = DMACON value
-* mxicb_disable_dma
-  - Function pointer to routine that disables audio DMA.
-    Paramater: D6 = DMACON value
+This routine and associated callbacks are only required if MIXER_EXTERNAL_IRQ_DMA is set to 1 in mixer_config.i.

+The function has a parameter:

+- A0 - Points to an instance of the *MXIRQDMACallbacks* structure

-Note: MixerSetup should be run before this routine
+Note: MixerSetup should be run before calling this routine

+Note: if MIXER_C_DEFS is set to 0, all callback routines should save &
+      restore all registers they use.
+      If MIXER_C_DEFS is set to 1, registers d0,d1,a0 and a1 will be
-Note: all callback routines should save & restore all registers they
+      pushed to and popped from the stack by the mixer.
+All callback routines should save & restore all other registers they use.
-      use

 Note: this routine is only available if MIXER_EXTERNAL_IRQ_DMA is set to 1.